-The discussion shall be repeated, with the WG Chair leading the process for the nomination(s) of the WG Vice-Chair(s).
+The discussion shall be repeated, with the TAG Chair leading the process for the nomination(s) of the TAG Vice-Chair(s).

-At the Mid-Plenary meeting, the WG Officers shall conduct the election, count the votes, and notify the WG of the results.
+At the Mid-Plenary meeting, the TAG Officers shall conduct the election, count the votes, and notify the TAG of the results.

 Voting tokens shall be used to cast valid votes during the session.